ZiweiMEI/ziweimei.github.io/_pages/Papers by Topics.md

 ======

 - "Nickell Meets Stambaugh: A Tale of Two Biases'', with Chengwang Liao and Zhentao Shi, 2024.
-- "[Nickell Bias in Panel Local Projection: Finanial Crises Are Worse Than You Think](https://arxiv.org/abs/2302.13455)'', with Liugang Sheng and Zhentao Shi, 2023.
+- "[Nickell Bias in Panel Local Projection: Finanial Crises Are Worse Than You Think](https://arxiv.org/abs/2302.13455)'', with Liugang Sheng and Zhentao Shi, 2024.
+Revise & Resubmit at  ***Journal of International Economics***.

 Applied Text Analysis
 ======